-❉ An appreciation of the underground star who “forever changed male sexuality on screen”, and who turned 68 on December 31, 2016.
+❉ An appreciation of the underground star who “forever changed male sexuality on screen”.

 “People would adore Mick Jagger, both male and female, for a look or an attitude, and that’s what I liked about the period I grew up in, that a man could say he liked both, that he appreciated both the look of a man and the look of a woman without being stereotyped” – Joe Dallesandro

 “In my movies, everyone’s in love with Joe Dallesandro.” – Andy Warhol

 Joe Dallesandro was discovered by Andy Warhol in the mid 1960s and went from being the doorman at the Factory (Warhol’s Greenwich Village studio and hipster hangout) to becoming the biggest of the ‘Warhol Superstars’, appearing in Paul Morrissey’s trilogy ‘Flesh’, ‘Trash’ and ‘Heat’.
 His naturalistic acting style and uninhibited attitude towards nudity made him stand out among his more affected, extroverted co-stars.
 He was immortalised in the song Walk On The Wild Side, Lou Reed’s paean to the Factory days and only top ten single.
 Not bad for a juvenile delinquent and one-time athletic model.

 Years later, his appeal as a homoerotic icon of all things cult was cemented when a still of Joe from ‘Flesh’ adorned the Smiths’ debut album, designed by Jo Smee.